unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 manipulating different types of data structures.

 Redis is a really powerful tool and should be a part of every developers toolkit.
-If Redis isn't the best fit for you.
-I'll still recommend investing time into learning how and when to use a in-memory database.
+If Redis isn't the best fit for you, I'll still recommend investing time into learning how and when to use a in-memory database.